sideprotocol/atomic-swap-solidity/spec/README.md

 ** Process **

  - Taker pick a order (he is interested),
- - Input a price and duration
+ - Input a price and duration(should be equal or above minimum limit: if specified)
  - Deposit required tokens
  - Submit the bider order.
  - Maker receive bider orders and decide if she/he want to accept the price.